trevnels/minidrive/README.md

 Download and extract the lastest release zip from the releases page.

 ## Usage
-Execute `run.sh` or `run.bat`, depending on your OS, from the command line.
+Execute `run.sh` or `run.bat` from the terminal.
-First, select a controller from the list by entering its number, then pressing enter.
+First, select a controller from the list by entering its number and pressing enter.
-Then, select the serial port of your Arduino.
-(On a Mac, this starts with `cu`.)
+Then select the serial port of your Arduino in a similar fashion (on a Mac, this starts with `cu`.)
-You are now in the command line.
+You are now in the command line, where you can enter the following commands.

+## Commands

 | Command | Description |
 |---------|-------------|